dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T726: Corporations should operate in the public interest.
+### T726: Corporations must operate in public and planetary interest.

 |Support|
 |---|